 Certification-

 Everyone using the club SUPs must first be certified to use a SUP.
-Certified paddlers will be added to the small boat certification list. in the SUP category.
+Certified paddlers will be added to the small boat certification list, in the SUP category.
 Certification requires that the member completes the following regardless of your experience with SUPs.

 Viewing and comprehending the following safety video: SUP: Falling and Getting Back On (REI YouTube video)